giomasce/til/cpp/stacktrace.md

 You can use the following code in a header.
 You also have to declare `bool mmpp_abort` somewhere in the code.
 Some headers are probably excessive.
 It uses GCC-specific interfaces.
+Link with `-ldl`.

 If it does not work (in particular, if it cannot resolve symbols), check that `-g` is on and possibly also add `-rdynamic` or